DI Greece: Technical Support on deinstitutionalisation (DI) process in Greece

 From May 2019 to July 2021.

-- In this project EASPD collaborates with the European Commission and Greek authorities.
-The role of EASPD will be to provide consistent expert advice to the Greek authorities in the overall coordination and at practical level, bringing know-how from its extensive European network and providing the conditions for sustainable implementation.
+In this project, EASPD collaborated with the European Commission and Greek authorities.
+The role of EASPD was to provide consistent expert advice to the Greek Ministry of Labour and Social Affairs in the overall coordination and at practical level.
+This involved the bringing of know-how from its extensive European network and providing the conditions for sustainable implementation.